 Brokers, banks, or other nominees have the discretion to vote shares held in brokerage accounts on routine corporate matters, such as ratification of the appointment of the Company's independent registered public accounting firm (Proposal 2), without specific voting instructions from the beneficial owner.
-Brokers, banks, or other nominees may not vote shares held in brokerage accounts on non-routine matters, such as the election of directors (Proposal 1), the advisory resolution to approve executive compensation (Proposal 3), the advisory vote on the frequency of future advisory votes to approve executive compensation (Proposal 4), and the stockholder proposal regarding greenhouse gas emissions targets (Proposal 5) without specific voting instructions from the beneficial owner (this is referred to as a "broker non-vote").
-Broker non-votes will not affect the outcome of Proposals 1, 3, 4, or 5.
+Brokers, banks, or other nominees may not vote shares held in brokerage accounts on non-routine matters, such as the election of directors (Proposal 1) or the advisory resolution to approve executive compensation (Proposal 3), without specific voting instructions from the beneficial owner (this is referred to as a "broker non-vote").
+Broker non-votes will not affect the outcome of Proposals 1 or 3.